Keyword Cannibalization: Why Avoid It and How to Fix It

 Because cannibalization can negatively impact your organic search positions.

-When multiple pages compete for the same keyword, it becomes difficult for search engines to figure out the most relevant page to rank for this keyword.
+When multiple pages compete for the same keyword, it becomes difficult for search engines to figure out the most relevant page that should be ranking higher for this keyword.

 This can lead to lower search rankings and less visibility for all concerned pages.